hashicorp/terraform/website/source/docs/providers/aws/r/codebuild_project.html.markdown

 * `service_role` - (Optional) The Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role that enables AWS CodeBuild to interact with dependent AWS services on behalf of the AWS account.
 * `timeout` - (Optional) How long in minutes, from 5 to 480 (8 hours), for AWS CodeBuild to wait until timing out any related build that does not get marked as completed.
 The default is 60 minutes.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
-* `artifacts` - (Optional) Information about the project's build output artifacts.
+* `artifacts` - (Required) Information about the project's build output artifacts.
 Artifact blocks are documented below.
-* `environment` - (Optional) Information about the project's build environment.
+* `environment` - (Required) Information about the project's build environment.
 Environment blocks are documented below.
-* `source` - (Optional) Information about the project's input source code.
+* `source` - (Required) Information about the project's input source code.
 Source blocks are documented below.

 `artifacts` supports the following: